SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 ![](docs/DSPschematic.png)

 This is a basic version I have made.
-Not very efficient, but helps to understand the data path involved and points of discussion that might come out of it.
+In the least, it helps to understand the data path involved and points of discussion that might come out of it.
 ![](docs/BasicIdea.png)
 This design assumes the UPU to be a logic block (in that it is treated just like an ALU - pure combinational logic with no registers), so all values will percolate asychronously.
 Therefore all values will be non-registered (see ice40 DSP control signals).
 For easy multiplication, the absolute values of the inputs will be used and then the sign re-introduced at after multiplication.